niplav/site/logical.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2024-04-22, modified: 2025-01-16, language: english, status: in progress, importance: 5, confidence: highly likely*
+*author: niplav, created: 2024-04-22, modified: 2025-01-19, language: english, status: in progress, importance: 5, confidence: likely*

 > __In which to compare how similarly programs compute their outputs, [naïvely](#A_Nave_Formula) and [less naïvely](#A_Less_Nave_Formula).__